diemastermonkey/dial-o-tron/README.md

 (to do: add code snippets and links to relevant sections)

 ## Tokenization
-Tokens are in everything.
-Omg there are so many tokens now.
+(Tokens are in everything.
+Omg there are so many tokens now.)

 Tokens are used to expand the variability of procedurally generated content.
+In some cases, they are used directly by scripts or code (`something=aTokens['TOOLONG']`).

-This usually takes the form of an array of options for a general concept.
-In response scripts and elsewhere, `<TOKEN>` is then replaced with one of the items from the matching array.
+But usually, they stand-in as an array of options for any mutable data point.
+In response scripts (and elsewhere), `<TOKEN>` is then replaced with an items from the appropriate array.

 Example (not how I'm doing it):
 ```